 Need some extra cash?
-Home equity loans are a convenient, low-cost way to borrow large sums at favorable rates and take care of high-interest debt like credit cards.
+Home equity loans are a convenient, low-cost way to borrow large sums at favorable rates.

 What’s not to love about that?

 The “equity’’ figure in home equity loans is a simple math equation: Home’s value minus amount owed = home equity.
 So, if your home is worth $200,000 and you owe $125,000, you have $75,000 worth of equity.